jude-lawson/typescript-react-starter-template/README.md

 - Typescript (.ts, .tsx)
 - React (the standard library)
 - Babel transpilation
-  - Adding `presetn-env` for all the polyfills is a WIP
+  - Adding `preset-env` for all the polyfills is a WIP
 - Webpack configuration
   - Typescript loading
   - Dev-server (with hot module reloading)